vapeter/instrumentCatalog/README.md

 If you would like to run the application on a server machine in production mode, please set in the application.properties -> spring.profiles.active to production, and don't forget to set the keycloak.auth-server-url variable at your server ip.

 Navigate to the backend folder and:
+* From command line `npm install`
 * From command line `mvn clean package`

 ## Building the frontend

 If you would like to run the application on a local machine:

+please set in the environment.prod.ts -> keycloakUrl variable at your server ip.

 Navigate to the frontend folder and:
 * From command line `ng build --configuration=local`